Intracranial subdural empyema

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Epstein-Barr virus is a ubiquitous herpes virus associated with infectious mononucleosis.
+Epstein-Barr virus is a ubiquitous herpes virus that causes infectious mononucleosis.
 Neurologic complications due to acute Epstein-Barr virus infection include acute encephalitis, cerebellar ataxia, cranial nerve palsies, and Guillain-Barré syndrome.
 Studies also show a high seropositivity of Epstein-Barr virus among patients with multiple sclerosis.

-• Epstein-Barr virus is a herpes virus associated with infectious mononucleosis.
+• Epstein-Barr virus is a herpes virus that causes infectious mononucleosis.

-• Neurologic symptoms can be seen with infectious and postinfectious complications of Epstein-Barr virus.
+• Neurologic symptoms can be seen with infectious and postinfectious complications of Epstein-Barr virus infection.

 • The role of Epstein-Barr virus infection in multiple sclerosis is an area of intense research, but a causal relationship has not been definitively demonstrated.

-Discovered in 1964 from lymphoma cells of the jaw, Epstein-Barr virus has since been implicated in a variety of disease processes, both benign and malignant (10).
-The virus was discovered by Anthony Epstein, Yvonne Barr, and colleagues upon studying lymphoma from the jaw of central African children, which was found by surgeon Denis Burkitt (05).
+Discovered in 1964 from lymphoma cells of the jaw, Epstein-Barr virus has since been implicated in a variety of disease processes, both benign and malignant (11).
+The virus was discovered by Anthony Epstein, Yvonne Barr, and colleagues upon studying lymphoma from the jaw of central African children, which was found by surgeon Denis Burkitt (06).
 Epstein and colleagues discovered the first virus that could cause cancer.
-Years later, Epstein-Barr virus was found to be the culprit of infectious mononucleosis, also known as glandular fever (15).
+Years later, Epstein-Barr virus was identified as the cause of infectious mononucleosis, also known as glandular fever (15).
 The virus belongs to the herpesviridae family, and the origin of the word herpes comes from the Latin word herpein, which means literally “to creep, move slowly”.
 It is one of the most common viruses among humans.
 It is implicated in a variety of diseases such as nasopharyngeal carcinoma, hairy cell leukoplakia, Burkitt lymphoma, lymphomas in the immunocompromised, and primary CNS lymphomas.
-The following discussion will concentrate on neurologic manifestations of Epstein-Barr virus.
+The following discussion will concentrate on neurologic manifestations of Epstein-Barr virus infection.

 Nearly 3,000 illustrations, including video clips of neurologic disorders.